Corporate Funding was developed on Jul.24, 2024.

 Total capital

-By focusing on the long-term capital, the working capital decisions of a company that affect current liabilities, such as accounts payable, are removed from this analysis.
+By focusing on long-term capital, a company's working capital decisions that affect current liabilities, such as accounts payable, are removed from this analysis.

-The equity component of all of these ratios is often stated in book or carrying value terms.
-However, when taking a markets perspective of the company's capital structure, it is often to compare debt capital with the market value of equity.
-In this latter formulation, for example, the total capital of the company is the sum of the interest-bearing debt and the market value of equity.
+The equity component of these ratios is often stated in book or carrying value terms.
+However, when examining a company's capital structure from a market perspective, debt capital is often compared with the market value of equity.
+In this latter formulation, for example, the company's total capital is the sum of the interest-bearing debt and the market value of equity.

-If market values of debt and equity are the most useful for decision making, should the CFO ignore book values?
-No, because book values are relevant in decision making also.
-For example, bond covenants are often specified in terms of book values or aratios of book values.
+If market values of debt and equity are the most useful for decision-making, should the CFO ignore book values?
+No, because book values are also relevant in decision-making.
+For example, bond covenants are often specified in terms of book values or ratios of book values.
 As another example, dividends are distinguished from the return of capital based on the availability of the book value of retained earnings.
-Therefore, though the focus is primarily on the market values of capital, the CFO must keep an eye on the book value of debt and equity as well.
+Therefore, though the focus is primarily on the market values of capital, the CFO must also keep an eye on the book value of debt and equity.

-• Companies that are more reliant upon research and development for new products and technology - for example, pharmaceutical companies - tend to have lower debt-to-asset ratios than companies without such research and develpment needs.
+- Companies that rely more on research and development for new products and technology - for example, pharmaceutical companies - tend to have lower debt-to-asset ratios than companies without such research and development needs.

-• Companies that require a relatibely heavy investment in fixed assets tend to have lower debt-to-asset ratios.
+- Companies that require a relatively heavy investment in fixed assets tend to have lower debt-to-asset ratios.

-It is also interesting to see how debt ratios compare within sectors and with industries in a sector.
-For example, within the utilities sector, the electirc utility industry has a lower use of debt than both the water and gas industries.
+It is also interesting to see how debt ratios compare within sectors and with industries within a sector.
+For example, within the utilities sector, the electric utility industry uses less debt than both the water and gas industries.

 page 21

-Yet within each industry there is variation of debt ratios.
-For example, within the beverage industry, Cott Corporation, maker of retail-brand soft drinks, has a much higher portion of debt in its capital structure than, say, the Coca-Cola Company.
+Yet, debt ratios vary within each industry.
+For example, in the beverage industry, Cott Corporation, a maker of retail-brand soft drinks, has a much higher portion of debt in its capital structure than, say, the Coca-Cola Company.

-Why do some industries tend to have companies with higher debt ratios than other industries?
-By examining the role of financial leveraging, financial distress, and taxes, we can explain some of the variation in debt ratios among industries.
-And by analyzing these factors, we can explain how the company's value may be affected by its capital structure.
+Why do some industries tend to have higher debt ratios than others?
+By examining the role of financial leveraging, financial distress, and taxes, we can explain some of the variations in debt ratios among industries.
+By analyzing these factors, we can explain how the company's value may be affected by its capital structure.

 CONCEPT OF LEVERAGE